 This site does not explore the topic of Income in detail because the significant differences between universities and provinces undermine their comparability.
 A university’s Tuition Fee average depends on two high-impact variables.
 The first is its mix of academic programs, because some courses involve significantly higher Tuition Fees.
 The second is the level of international student enrollment, because international students pay much higher Tuition Fees and do not enjoy the same fee escalation protection; moreover, universities do not receive an operating grant for international students, and this affects the Fee/Grant balance – especially at schools with high proportions of international students.

 According to the Canadian Bureau for International Education, international student enrollment grew from 326,120 in 2014 to 494,525 in 2017, with 370,710 (75%) enrolled at post-secondary institutions.
 Of these, 72% were in Ontario and British Columbia.
-Over 66% were in Toronto, Vancouver and Montréal, but no other city or region came close to hitting 5%.
+Over 66% were in Toronto, Vancouver and Montréal, but no other city or region exceeded 5%.
 (These are the places at which rising international enrollment levels will most-exaggerate increases in average tuition fees and declines in average provincial support levels.)
 See Report

 Notwithstanding the complexities, the broad Income picture is an important backdrop to this site because it raises significant questions regarding the fundamental premise of each annual budget debate – that the major challenge for universities is a lack of income.

-Those averages, however, don’t tell the entire story.
+* These averages, however, don’t tell the entire story.
 Provincial operating grant support levels are somewhat higher for domestic students than those suggested by the charts, because the operating grants don’t cover international students; if the international students were excluded from the enrollment numbers, the level of provincial support in recent years would show less unfavourably.
-In the other direction, the increase in international enrollment has somewhat inflated the Tuition Fee average, so the fee escalation for domestic students, while still substantial and troubling, is not as large as the chart suggests.
+In the other direction, the increase in international enrollment has somewhat inflated the Tuition Fee average, so the fee escalation for domestic students, while still substantial and troubling, is not as large as the charts suggest.
 Even with those complexities considered, the shift from public to student funding is real and significant.

-How could we not consider that possibility when, despite the major increase in real income levels, class sizes have been growing, faculty have been forced to deal with cutbacks, and (as we’ll see later) the overall classroom experience has been declining?
+While that’s a controversial hypothesis, the increase in real income, and some of the expenditure analysis on this site, support it.
+How could it not be a credible conclusion when, despite the major increase in real income levels, class sizes have been growing, faculty have been forced to deal with cutbacks, and the overall classroom experience has been deteriorating?

 It can certainly be argued that the swing to higher levels of student funding has not been forced by a societal decision that students must pay a higher proportion of the cost.
-That may just be the consequence of the inability of many universities to manage their fast-growing resources properly.
-That issue is the primary focus of this site.
+That may just be the consequence of the inability of many universities to manage their fast-growing resources properly, and the failure of provincial ministries to confront that issue.
+That is the primary focus of this site.